Ese973/GeneScore/README.md

 Once you have your final dataframe, the pipeline will prepare your data for ML training and testing.
 In the provided example top 10% most impactful SNPs were obtained.
 These parameters can be changed based on the threshold of interest.
 Out of Random Forest Classifier, Logistic Regression, and Gradient Boosting Classifier, the latter had the best results for the study in the provided example (accuracy: 0.989, AUC-ROC: 0.829).
 The pipeline will plot the most important features from your feature columns.
 In the provided example, the top 20 most impactful SNPs (predicted) were observed.
 Performance metrics from the model will also be provided.
 Results can be exported from the processed dataframe as a csv (or preferred format).

 <div style="text-align:center"><img src<img width="989" height="590" alt="importance_output" src="https://github.com/user-attachments/assets/60113c57-1634-4301-a4a3-adcd9691bdf0" /></div>

+### Notes
+Please not that this was created as personal project.
+Refrining the pipeline in the future will include experimenting with other algorithms, updating preprocessing step to adjust for non traditional rsids, and implementing functions for easier reproducability.